genFD/code-journey-intro/projects/01-HTML-CSS/03-form/form-readme.md

 ### The challenge

-The challenge is to build out this table and get it looking as close to the design as possible.
+The challenge is to make a `<form>` capable of collecting the correct information so that the newly crafted story makes sense!.

+The logic for parsing and inserting of user inputs is already taken care of in `main.js` using JavaScript .
+We’ve also added some styling to the page in `style.css`

 Your users should be able to: